mborcari/stock-microservices/README.md

 **Django stocks microservices**

-Is a Django microservices project about Brazilian stocks.
+Is a Django microservices project of the Brazilian stocks.

 **Stack of project:**